pakmingc/ethereum-price-prediction/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Contact

+If you have any questions or need further assistance, please feel free to contact the project maintainer at pakmingc2@gmail.com

 ## License

 This project is licensed under the [MIT License](LICENSE).